lxylxy123456/uberxmhf/bug_073/README.md

 # tmp

+Untried ideas
-TODO: check stackoverflow
+* check stackoverflow
-TODO: maybe ask BareFlake people
+* maybe ask BareFlank people
+	* BareFlank requires serial cable, not PCI serial port
-TODO: see whether UEFI provides serial initialization (back to `bug_071`)
+* see whether UEFI provides serial initialization (back to `bug_071`)
-TODO: see whether UEFI provides PCI support
+* see whether UEFI provides PCI support
+	* No, not for Dell 7050.
+However, QEMU supports it
-TODO: read Linux code, see how PCI is initialized
+* read Linux code, see how PCI is initialized
+	* I guess the related source code is `/drivers/tty/serial/8250/8250_pci.c`?
-TODO: read OVMF code, see whether it touches PCI
+* read OVMF code, see whether it touches PCI
-TODO: try Xen
+* try Xen

+## Result
+Not going to use Intel AMT.
+Instead, just buy serial to USB cable.
+A possible alternative is to copy the "serial" driver code from Linux, but it is too much work.